-As accommodation on this trip is multi-share, single travellers will share a room with another traveller of the same sex.
+As accommodation on this trip is twin-share, single travellers will share a room with another traveller of the same sex.
 Single supplement is not available to purchase on this trip.

 Hotels in Europe often don't have double beds, but rather two single beds that are pushed together.
 In addition, please note that hotel rooms in many European hotels are rather small.
 Still, we have sourced the best option in each destination in order to provide as much comfort as possible.